j-berg-au/BOUNDLESS/content/Character Creation/Mages/Spells.md

 -----
 ##### Teleport
 *2 Mana, Minor Action, Teleport*
-You teleport yourself or an ally within Reach 1 to an occupied space within Range 6.
+You teleport yourself or an ally within Reach 1 to an unoccupied space within Range 6.

 **Augments**
 *Distant.
 1+ Mana*